boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    Network Slice realization model in IP/MPLS networks, with a focus on fulfilling 5G slicing connectivity requirements.
-This IETF Network Slice realization model reuses many building blocks currently commonly used in communication service provider (CSP) networks.
+This IETF Network Slice realization model reuses many building blocks currently commonly used in communication service provider networks.

    The reader may refer to {{?I-D.ietf-teas-ns-ip-mpls}} for more advanced realization models.

-   A brief 5G overview is provided {#5g-intro} in for readers convenience.
+   A brief 5G overview is provided in {#5g-intro} for readers convenience.
 The reader may refer to {{?RFC6459}} and {{TS-23.501}} for more details about 3GPP network architectures.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+The document uses the terms defined in {{!I-D.ietf-teas-ietf-network-slices}}.

-This document makes uses of these terms:
+This document makes use of the following terms:

    Service Management and Orchestration (SMO):

-   : O-RAN management/orchestration entity
+   O-RAN management/orchestration entity

    Edge Transport Node (ETN):

-   : Node, under transport domain orchestration, that stitched the
+   Node, under the transport domain orchestration, that stitches the
-      transport domain to other domains.
-Could be PE or managed CE node.
+      transport domain to adjacent domains.
+An ETN can be be a Provider Edge (PE) or a managed Customer Equipment (CE).

 An extended list of abbreviations used in this document are listed in {{ext-abbr}}.